 When we’re neglecting our self-care and our health, everything else becomes more difficult.
 We feel drained, stressed out and exhausted.
 Prioritizing our mental, emotional and physical health frees us up to concentrate on our goals.
 We unburden ourselves of the heavy weight of self-neglect.
 We have more energy to apply to our recovery.
 Being in good health makes staying aligned with our sobriety that much easier.
 Get adequate restful sleep, eat well, see a therapist, get regular medical check-ups, and get enough exercise.
 Sometimes our mental and emotional challenges originate from physical causes, such as hormone imbalances, for example.
 Make your health a priority, and staying accountable to your sobriety will automatically come more naturally.

 Sobriety is a lofty undertaking, and the recovery process can be intimidating and overwhelming.
 Set small goals for yourself that are easier to achieve.
-Make it a goal to see your therapist once a week, to go to a recovery support group meeting multiple times a week, to check in with your sponsor daily.
+Make it a goal to see your therapist once a week, to go to recovery support group meetings multiple times a week, to check in with your sponsor daily.
 Set goals that are easy to implement and follow through with.
 Every time we reach a goal, no matter how small, we’re learning how to be accountable, and we’re holding ourselves to our larger goal of sobriety.

 Celebrate every win, both big and small.
 Celebrate one week of being sober.
 Celebrate handling a stressful day without resorting to your drug of choice.
 Reward yourself with healthy treats – a special meal, a movie, a day at the beach, a hot bath.
 When we set goals for ourselves and then reach them, we deserve our own praise and encouragement.
 We want to get into the habit of mentally and emotionally uplifting ourselves, to offset all the damaging self-talk we’ve been perpetuating over the years.
 Rewarding and congratulating ourselves reminds us there is so much to live for outside of our addictions.
 Showing up for ourselves in this way helps us build up our accountability and encourages us to be responsible for ourselves.